Systematic01/Teun0413/README.md

 - 👋 Hi, I’m @Systematic01
 - 👀 No clue what I'm doing here
-- 📫 Contact me at info@whot.space
+- 📫 Contact me at cc@adrugs.pro

 <!---
 Teun0413/Teun0413 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.